 Yes.
 Apple has a GiveBack programme that enables owners of iPads (and iPhones, Macs and so on) to exchange their device for a newer model at an Apple retail store, at a discounted price.

-Still, it's better than nothing and might be worth looking into if you're keen to pick up a new model of iPad, and want to get a seamless trade-in experience (and stick to the Apple Store).
+Still, Apple's rate is better than nothing and might be helpful if you're keen to pick up a new model of iPad, and want to get a seamless trade-in experience (and stick to the Apple Store).

 Where should I sell my iPad?